All posts by Thornton Weather

 In 1959…thunderstorm rain totaled 0.41 inch in 8 minutes and winds gusted to an estimated 50 mph near downtown Aurora where half inch diameter hail was also reported.
 After the storm moved to the east…complete double rainbows were observed from the weather bureau office at Stapleton Airport.

-In 1962…hail pelted the area in Adams County around Henderson and Brighton…causing extensive damage to corn…grain…beets…and row crops.
+In 1962…hail pelted the area in Adams County around Henderson and Brighton…causing extensive damage to corn…grain… Beets…and row crops.
 Crop damage was estimated at 250 thousand dollars.

 In 1963…a man received severe burns when struck by lightning while painting a building in south Denver.